amalahmad/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I have a PhD candidate in Economics from the University of Massachusetts Amherst, and am incoming Postdoctoral Fellow at the University of Göttingen in the department of Development Economics.
-My research focuses on developing countries, particularly the microeconomics of development in the agricultural sector and elsewhere.
+I am incoming Postdoctoral Fellow at the University of Göttingen in the department of Development Economics.
+I completed a PhD in Economics at the University of Massachusetts Amherst, where my research focused on developing countries, particularly the microeconomics of learning and development in the agricultural sector and elsewhere.
 I also study the game theory of conflict and cooperation in developing countries.